axelarnetwork/axelarate-community/documentation/docs/validator-zone/troubleshoot/recovery.md

 slug: /validator-zone/troubleshoot/recovery
 ---

-# Recover validator from mnemonic or secret keys
+# [TODO: test and verify] Recover validator from mnemonic or secret keys

 This document describes the steps necessary to ensure that a validator node can be restored in case its state is lost.
 In order to achieve this, it is necessary that the following data is safely backed up: